TrustedDataFramework/web-console/README.md

 # web-console
 web-console for monitoring sunflower core

-## socketIO response

-connect to server with your access token
+- connect to server with your access token

 ```javascript
 let webConsole = new (require('./index.js'))